Incentive-Aligned Multi-Source LLM Summaries: Theoretical Analysis

 We can strengthen the guarantee to strong truthfulness—where honest reporting is a dominant strategy—via two routes. \emph{(i) Affine inclusion:} setting $\Pr(\text{include }i\mid \widehat w_i)=a+b\,\widehat w_i$ with $a,b\ge 0$ makes truthful reporting a \emph{strict dominant strategy without requiring large $K$} (Appendix~\ref{app:affine}). \emph{(ii) Hard threshold:} with a carefully placed cutoff we obtain strong truthfulness \emph{for large $K$} by separating truthful sources from \emph{significant} deviations (those that flip a non-negligible share of stances).

-Although the affine rule gives the cleanest theoretical guarantee, it assumes linear scaling across the full score range, while in practice scores are moderate with clear separation but not extreme.
-This makes linear mapping brittle, and with deterministic decisions likely preferable in deployments, we adopt a hard threshold for our main text and experiments, and defer the affine result to Appendix~\ref{app:affine}.
+Although the affine rule gives the cleanest theoretical guarantee, eliminating the need for a large-sample limit, it imposes a continuous linear scaling across the full score range.
+In practice, our mechanism yields clearly separated clusters of reliable and unreliable sources.
+A hard threshold directly capitalizes on this clear separation and is therefore preferable.
+Thus, we utilize the hard threshold for our main analysis and experiments, deferring the affine results to Appendix~\ref{app:affine}.

 \begin{restatable}[Strong truthfulness via hard threshold]{theorem}{thmhard} Consider only deviations from a truthful policy that disagree with it on at least a fraction $\varphi_{\min} \in (0, 1/2]$ of spoken claims.
 We focus on this class of deviations because tiny mixtures that alter an $o(1)$ fraction of reports are operationally indistinguishable from truthful reporting amid system noise and are not the primary concern for the mechanism's integrity.
 Assuming symmetric noise, such deviations predictably reduces report informativeness $\eta_i$, creating a guaranteed gap from the expected score of the truthful policy.